 Pregnant women are advised to avoid it, as are those with the disorder PKU who are genetically unable to properly process phenylalanine and usually are directed to eat a low-protein diet throughout their lives.

 For otherwise healthy individuals, phenylalanine is still essential, and can easily be gained from eating foods high in phenylalanine.
 For those interested in taking it as a nutritional supplement, consult a health care professional for medical advice before adding it to your routine.
+Taking a single amino acid can adversely affect the balance of essential amino acids in your body.
+For this reason, we recommend taking phenylalanine alongside a complete essential amino acid supplement such as Life.

 Foods High in Phenylalanine